raushanrajk3/coding-master/README.md

 npm start

 This will run the backend server at localhost:8080.
-If all is working well, you should be able to access the url http://localhost:8080/pets from your Postman
+If all is working well, you should be able to access the url http://localhost:3000/pets from your Postman

+# sample Request Payload
+{
+"name": "Cat",
+"age" : 5,
+"color": "black"
+}
 # How to run Test Case

 npm start test